-In recent periods, we have significantly increased the scope of our operations and expanded our workforce from 279 employees at the end of fiscal 2001 to 416 employees at September 27, 2003.
-This growth has placed, and any future growth of our operations (including as a result of our planned acquisition of Cygnal) will continue to place, a significant strain on our management personnel, systems and resources.
-We anticipate that we will need to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems.
+In recent periods, we have significantly increased the scope of our operations and expanded our workforce from 364 employees at the end of fiscal 2002 to 509 employees at April 3, 2004.
+In December 2003, we added 60 employees with the acquisition of Cygnal.
+This growth has placed, and any future growth of our operations will continue to place, a significant strain on our management personnel, systems and resources.
+We anticipate that we will need to implement a variety of new and upgraded operational and financial systems, information technology infrastructure, procedures and controls, including the improvement of our accounting and other internal management systems to manage this growth and comply with regulatory guidelines.

-We are currently in the process of implementing supply chain management software.
-If such software does not function as expected, our sales and operating results could be materially and adversely affected.
 We also expect that we will need to continue to expand, train, manage and motivate our workforce.
 All of these endeavors will require substantial management effort, and we anticipate that we will require additional management personnel and internal processes to manage these efforts and to plan for the succession from time to time of certain persons who have been key management and technical personnel.
-If we are unable to effectively manage our expanding operations, our business could be materially and adversely affected.
+If we are unable to effectively manage our expanding global operations, our business could be materially and adversely affected.